walterfreeman/ast101/syllabus.md

 are discussing.
 These will be the most useful things for you to develop the skills you'll need for the quizzes, and so you should do them in class and ask questions as you get stuck with things.
 The coaches and I will circulate around and help you out.

+This is the most important part of our course.
+These tutorials are where you will practice the technical skills that we expect you to learn in our class; our homework and exam questions will often closely resemble the things in the tutorials, so you should take time to make sure you understand the things in them.
+If you still have questions, please ask in class or in the Physics Clinic.

 #### Homework

 There will be a brief homework set attached to many of the tutorials you do in class.
-They are designed to be done in sequence; if you finish the tutorial part in class (which you won't turn in), start working on the homework (which you will).
-Instead of turning in homework, we will sometimes
+They are designed to be done in sequence; we expect that you will finish the tutorial in class, and then work on the homework at home.
+Instead of turning in homework, we will have brief "homework quizzes" in class: on the day the homework is due, we will give you a short quiz that will be very similar to what you did on your homework.

-#### Quizzes
+#### Exams

-The semester is divided into eight units.
-After each of the first six units, you will take a quiz in class testing your mastery of that material.
-If you do not do as well as you had hoped, you will have a second opportunity on the following quiz day.
-(That is, you will have the first opportunity to demonstrate your knowledge of Unit 3 on the same day that you have a second opportunity at Unit 2.)

-The questions on these quizzes will be based on things you did in the homework, in the tutorials, and in lab.
+We will have three midterm exams on each of the first three units and a final exam.
+These exams will be partly multiple choice and partly free-response, and will cover things from lecture, the tutorials and homework, and the labs.

-#### Papers
+#### Paper and Project

-Throughout the semester I will also assign several short writing assignments.
+Throughout the semester you will write a paper and complete an open-ended project.
 These will focus on the connections between astronomy and the broader study of the humanities; astronomy is likely the scientific discipline that has both exerted the greatest influence on, and been influenced the most by, the broader story of human intellect and philosophy.
-The topics will be, broadly, as follows:

-* First paper: an exploration of the connection between timekeeping and the sky, as embodied in a historical, present, or fictional calendar
+# * First paper: an exploration of the connection between timekeeping and the sky, as embodied in a historical, present, or fictional calendar
-* Second paper: an exploration of the nature of science, and a discussion of what scientific thought is and what it is not
+* Your paper is an exploration of the nature of science, and a discussion of what scientific thought is and what it is not
-* Final project: Extremely open-ended; a topic you didn't choose from earlier, or a topic or creative fine-art project that you propose yourself, or an elaboration on your third paper.
+* Your final project is extremely open-ended, and is an opportunity for you to connect your talents and interests outside astronomy to the scientific world

-Some of you, at some point in the semester, will probably ask me for extra credit. **This is it**; these papers will be graded out of ten points, but there is no limit on the grade you can achieve.
+Some of you, at some point in the semester, will probably ask me for extra credit. **This is it**; these will be graded out of ten points, but there is no limit on the grade you can achieve.

 #### Labs
 <a id="labs"></a>
 AST101 satisfies the laboratory course requirement of the liberal arts core and so it has a lab component.
 Many important course activities take place in the laboratories, and so attendance at the lab sections is required.
-There is also a take-home lab that you complete by making observations of the Sun and/or the Moon over a period of several weeks.
+There are also two take-home labs that you will complete with your lab group.
 Because the labs are a crucial element of the course, no student may receive a final grade for the course more than one letter grade above their lab average.
 (That is, if you get a D average for the lab, the highest grade you can get for the class is a C.)

-There will also be several take-home labs, which are similar in character to homework, assigned during the semester.

-Your lab grade will reflect both your participation while in lab and the quality of the work you submit.
+Your lab grade will reflect both your learning and participation while in lab and the quality of the work you submit.

-Labs will be graded with a letter grade only:

-* 0: Nothing or nothing relevant; not contributing to your group's work
-* F: A minimal attempt or severe errors; only minor contributions to your group
-* D: Work that is partially complete or contains many major errors
-* C: Work that is complete, but contains meaningful errors in the solutions
-* B: Work that is complete, but may contain several minor errors
-* A: Work that is complete and substantially correct.
-* S: Work that goes beyond expectations.
-"S" grades (for "Superior") are typically awarded on the basis of exceptional work in lab: asking great questions, helping your groupmates learn, and strong insight.

 Note that the point of the lab portion of the class is to learn by doing; it is not to "get the right answers".
 Your grade is based on your understanding of what is going on *as reflected by* what you turn in; it is not based only on a mechanical evaluation of whether you "wrote down the right answers or not".
-In the past we have had
-some students who copied lab answers from students in other sections or the internet.
+In the past we have had some students who copied lab answers from students in other sections or the internet.
 This is a serious sort of academic dishonesty that will result in you failing the course (or worse).

 The lab attendance policy is as follows: